An Icon of Sustainable Tourism

 Finally, all garden sweepings and other tree clippings from the lush landscapes of Jetwing Vil Uyana is composted, where the product compost is used as a nutrient-rich soil enhancer across our gardens and organic farm.

 More importantly, Jetwing Vil Uyana has become one of the best locations in Sri Lanka to spot the elusive slender grey loris.
 As a result, we have set up a dedicated Loris Conservation Area and Loris Information Center to contribute to the preservation of this nocturnal primate.
 A number of locally threatened cat species have also been recorded at Jetwing Vil Uyana, including a resident population of fishing cat, along with the jungle cat and rusty spotted cat.
-Following these sightings, Project C.L.A.W.S. was established with the purpose of researching and preserving the small cat species – a poorly studied animal group within Sri Lanka.
+Studies via visual observations, pug marks, scat identification and camera trap footage etc. are being used to garner a better understating of the behaviour of these elusive small cat species.

 Community and Culture